Differential calculus on Hopf--Galois extension via the Durdevi\'c braiding: Introduction

 In this framework, differential calculi play a fundamental role.
 They encode infinitesimal geometric data and provide the setting for connections, curvature, and gauge transformations.
 Given an algebra $A$, every first--order differential calculus can be realized as a quotient of the universal calculus $\Omega^1_{\mathrm{u}}(A)$ by a suitable $A$--subbimodule \cite{woronowicz1989differential}.
 For Hopf--Galois extensions, additional covariance and compatibility conditions are required in order to reflect the underlying bundle structure.

-An important contribution to this subject is due to Đurđević, who introduced a braided symmetry on quantum principal bundles in terms of a canonical braiding on the balanced tensor product $A\otimes_{A^{\operatorname{co}H}}A$ \cite{durdevic1996quantum2}.
-This braiding, now known as the Đurđević braiding, governs the interaction between horizontal and vertical directions and plays a central role in the description of gauge transformations and braided symmetries \cite{aschieri2023braided, aschieri2024braided}.
+An important contribution to this subject is due to Durdević, who introduced a braided symmetry on quantum principal bundles in terms of a canonical braiding on the balanced tensor product $A\otimes_{A^{\operatorname{co}H}}A$ \cite{durdevic1996quantum2}.
+This braiding, now known as the Durdević braiding, governs the interaction between horizontal and vertical directions and plays a central role in the description of gauge transformations and braided symmetries \cite{aschieri2023braided, aschieri2024braided}.

-Building on this idea, Đurđević introduced the notion of a complete differential calculus on a quantum principal bundle, consisting of a graded differential algebra equipped with an extended coaction and satisfying strong compatibility conditions \cite{durdevic1994geometry, durdevic1996geometry1}.
+Building on this idea, Durdević introduced the notion of a complete differential calculus on a quantum principal bundle, consisting of a graded differential algebra equipped with an extended coaction and satisfying strong compatibility conditions \cite{durdevic1994geometry, durdevic1996geometry1}.
 In this setting, the noncommutative Atiyah sequence is exact in all degrees and admits a canonical horizontal--vertical decomposition.
 More recently, this framework has been further analysed and refined in \cite{del2025dhurdjevic}, where structural properties and applications were investigated in detail.

 While complete differential calculi provide a powerful and geometrically rich theory, their construction requires substantial higher--order data and strong regularity assumptions.
 In many situations, however, one is primarily interested in first--order structures and in the behaviour of connection forms and vertical maps.
 This motivates the search for weaker frameworks that retain the essential braided and descent properties while avoiding the full complexity of complete calculi.